HITLAB-DeepIGeoS/DeepIGeoS/README.md

 ## :pushpin: Backgound

 ### ☺︎ DeepIGeoS
-#### purpose :
+To perform DeepIGeoS, we have studied and understood the original paper.

-- a deep learning-based interactive segmentation method to imporve the results obtained by an automatic CNN and to reduce user interactions during refinement for high accuracy
+- A deep learning-based interactive segmentation method to imporve the results obtained by an automatic CNN and to reduce user interactions during refinement for high accuracy
-- integrate user interactions as hard constraints into a back-propagatable Conditional Random Field.
+- Integrate user interactions as hard constraints into a back-propagatable Conditional Random Field.
-- image segmentation에서 중요한 것은 시간보다 정확도 임.
+- In the image segmentation, the accuracy is a curial factor to evaluate models
+- Architecture of DeepIGeoS is

 <div>
 <img width="900" alt="Screen Shot 2022-01-24 at 01 08 28" src="https://user-images.githubusercontent.com/40614421/150687508-05f27a1c-12da-4cfe-8f1c-3b787c651a2e.png">